Cook-County-Department-of-Public-Health/covid-vaccine-data/README.md

 Vaccination data for our jurisdiction comes from the Illinois Comprehensive Automated Immunization Registry Exchange, or [I-CARE](https://dph.illinois.gov/topics-services/prevention-wellness/immunization/icare.html), a web-based immunization registry operated by the Illinois Department of Public Health.
 Reporting immunizations to I-CARE is typically voluntary.
 However, during the COVID-19 Public Health Emergency, vaccination providers received vaccines from the federal government at no cost.
 In exchange for these supplies, providers committed to reporting administered COVID-19 vaccinations to their state immunization registries.
 As a result, vaccination coverage could be estimated using these data.

-With the ending of the Public Health Emergency declaration on May 11, 2023, COVID-19 vaccines will [commercialize](https://aspr.hhs.gov/COVID-19/Pages/FAQ-Commercialization.aspx); when the federal government's current supply of vaccines is exhausted, procurement and payment will move to traditional pathways and **vaccinations will no longer be reportable** to I-CARE.
-This transition is expected in early fall of 2023.
-This repository will continue to be updated on a routine basis; however, we expect coverage estimates to be **less accurate** following the transition to commercial pathways and voluntary provider reporting to I-CARE.
+After the Public Health Emergency declaration ended on May 11, 2023, vaccine procurement transitioned from ordering and supply through the federal government, to the commercial market. **Vaccines ordered through the commercial market may be voluntarily reported to I-CARE; but, reporting is not required.** We continue to update this repository; however, we expect coverage estimates to be **less accurate** following the transition to commercial pathways and voluntary provider reporting to I-CARE.

 ## How to Use This Repository